 I started this exercise by creating a completely new 4.8 Openshift cluster using the Assisted Install from cloud.redhat.com.
 I created the base VMs, in our case 3 master nodes with 16GB RAM, 300GB HDD and 8 virtual cores and 9 Worker Nodes with 32GB RAM, 300GB HDD and 8 virtual cores.
 I also set the DHCP server to issue static IPs to the 12 machines and all with a name in a local domain (os.local) as the cluster will only be available inside the company network.
 Two further static IPs were added to the DNS one for the api (api.cl.os.local) and a wildcard for the deployed apps (*.apps.cl.os.local).

-A further linux server was created to allow management of the cluster.
+A further Linux server was created to allow for cluster management.
 This server was used to create the ssh key for the Openshift cluster during the setup on cloud.redhat.com.
 Once the cluster had been configured, the iso for the install was created, downloaded and each VM started with the iso as the boot disk.
 A few clicks later…and an hour or so…and the cluster was up and running, ready to go.

 Now, finishing the pre-reqs for the deployment.